Sewer alligator: Contemporary accounts

+Real alligators in sewers

-Alligators have been sighted in the drains and sewers of Florida as recently as 2017, due to many of these waste outlets' backing out onto the swamps.
+Alligators are occasionally sighted in the drains and sewers of Florida, due to many of these waste outlets' backing out onto the swamps.
 During storm surges and in the colder winter months, alligators sometimes shelter in convenient drains and hunt for rats to supplement their diet.
+A 2024 study using wildlife cameras to investigate storm sewers around Alachua County documented the presence of 35 species of wildlife, including alligators.